-- In a large bowl toss the drummettes with 2 tablespoons of the cayenne pepper sauce, 1 teaspoon of the cider vinegar, the garlic powder, and the ginger.
+In a large bowl toss the drummettes with 2 tablespoons of the cayenne pepper sauce, 1 teaspoon of the cider vinegar, garlic powder, and ginger.

-- Arrange drummettes on the unheated rack of a broiler pan.
-Broil 4 to 5 inches from the heat 15 to 20 minutes or until chicken is tender and no longer pink, turning once.
-Drizzle chicken with remaining 2 tablespoons cayenne pepper sauce and 1 teaspoon cider vinegar.
+Arrange drummettes on the unheated rack of a broiler pan.
+Broil 4 to 5 inches from the heat for 15 to 20 minutes or until chicken is tender and no longer pink, turning once.
+Drizzle chicken with the remaining 2 tablespoons of cayenne pepper sauce and 1 teaspoon cider vinegar.

 Portable Veggie Tray

 What a convenient way to serve veggies and dip!
 A portable baguette stacked with your favorite veggies and low-cal dip is a perfect snack for an afternoon of football.

 Your favorite low-fat dip or spreadable cheese (the thicker the dip, the better veggies will stand)

 Selection of sliced veggies – like peppers, carrots and celery

 Peel or cut out a “valley” in the middle of each slice of baguette.
 Fill with 1 tbsp of dip.
 Stand veggies in the middle.

 1 can (15 Oz.
 Can) Black Beans, Rinsed And Drained

 Warm extra virgin olive oil in a deep stock pot over medium-high heat.
 Add diced onion and garlic; saute until tender.